The brown bin is for any cooked or uncooked food waste and garden waste.

 Alternatively, you can take it to your local Recycling Centres

-We are not able to accept 'bio' or 'compostable' plastics in the brown bin, except liners with the compostable logo as shown above.
+We are not able to accept 'bio' or 'compostable' plastics in the brown bin, except liners with the compostable logo.
 Please place 'bio' and 'compostable' liners without this logo in your black bin.

 Producers of this packaging advise that their products can be processed through in-vessel composting, which is how the contents of the brown bin is treated.
 However a lot of in-vessel composting facilities, including the one we use, do not accept the material for the following reasons.